 Kaanapali Alii: Things Happening On Property!

 You don’t have to travel far to experience some unique and authentic Maui experiences while vacationing with us.
 Take a look below at some fun happenings scheduled right here at the Kaanapali Alii.
 Join fellow guests as you share a smile with us!
+View exact event calendars posted around the property once you arrive or check with our Front Desk team.

 People are practicing yoga outdoors on mats, following an instructor, surrounded by greenery and palm trees.